 Sanitary Sewer Smoke Testing

 A special non-toxic smoke will be used in these tests.
-The smoke that you may see coming from the vent stacks on the homes/businesses or from holes in the ground is non-toxic, has little odor and creates no fire hazard.
+The smoke that you may see coming from the vent stacks on homes or businesses, or from holes in the ground, is non-toxic, has little odor, and creates no fire hazard.

 If Smoke Enters the Building